Code4Sheep/TLine/README.md

 # TLine
-Solves microstrip problems with realtive ease.
+Solves microstrip problems with relative ease.
 Considers the trace to be  infinitesimally thin